 I joined the European University Institute’s Law Department as a fully funded PhD researcher in September 2019.
-My PhD study focuses on the overlap between the (transnational) crime and criminalization of human trafficking and international core crimes.
+My PhD study queries whether human trafficking is an international crime and the extent to which its international criminality matters.
 In addition to questions of criminal law, I am interested in legal philosophy, critical theories of law, and international human rights law.

 Prior to joining the Law Department as a PhD researcher, I obtained a LL.M. in Comparative, European and International Laws (EUI) and a Bachelor of Arts in Social Sciences with honors, majoring in European Union law and international law (Tallinn University).
-During my studies, I was a legal assistant at a disability rights law office and, as a research assistant, I was involved in the preparation and copy-editing of diverse projects relating to EU law, free speech and socio-economic rights.
+During my studies, I was a legal assistant at a disability rights law office and, as a research assistant, I was involved in the preparation and copy-editing of diverse projects relating to EU law, especially EU criminal law, free speech and socio-economic rights.
 In 2019, I was a trainee at the EU Agency for Fundamental Rights, where, as a part of the migration team, I worked on research projects related to the criminalization of search and rescue operations and migrant integration.
-Since November 2019, I have been an editor of the European Journal of Legal Scholarship and in 2020 I joined the EUI International Law Working Group.
+In November 2019, I became part of the editorial team of the European Journal of Legal Scholarship and I currently head the international law section.